 Painswick is on the far west side of the Cotswolds but is certainly worth a visit as it has a lovely high street and narrow back lanes to explore!
 Plus it’s under 20 minutes drive to the Lavender Bakehouse which does deeeelicious cakes – perfect for refuelling to continue your day exploring.
 Hale Lane is a lovely spot in the town because as the lane dips down past stone cottages, the view out to the countryside beyond takes over the background in all shades of green.
 Perfect for a casual wandering down the street Insta shot!

-If you’re planning a Cotswolds road trip then make sure to check out the post below for 9 prettiest villages in the Cotswolds to get them on your list!
+If you’re planning a Cotswolds road trip then make sure to check out the post below for 9 prettiest villages in the Cotswolds to get them on your list.
+And if you want to support me then head over to Buy Me a Coffee!